 The validation of every external data partner is critical to protecting patients.
-In another case, the data was transmitted, but the wrong patient's data was sent.
+In another real world case, data was transmitted from a primary care doctor, but the wrong patient's data was sent.
 J P Systems works with providers to help them minimize risk, patient injury, and liability stemming from data exchange problems.

-Reduce Risk from Rapid Expansion - Example of Enterprise Risk
+Enterprise Risk: Reduce Risk from Rapid Expansion

 Now imagine you're a hospital administrator and responsible for Risk Management for over 200 provider practices and 12 hospital systems.
-Each hospital system is using Vendor system X7, so it seems logical that patient data is interoperable across the different offices.
-But multiple terminology standards may exist.
-But having the same version of an EHR system does not guarantee that these systems can talk to each other.
-The coded data must be compatible too!
-Everyone forgets the critical issue of the underlying terminologies.
+Each hospital system is using EHR Vendor system X7, so it seems logical that patient data is interoperable across the different systems.
+But multiple incompatible terminology standards may exist.
+Thus, having the same version of an EHR system does not guarantee that these systems can talk to each other.
+The coded data must be compatible also.
+Everyone forgets the critical part of the underlying terminologies.

 As your hospital system grew, you acquired several previously independent medical practices and integrated them into your IT systems.
-Since each practice is on Vendor system X version 7, there did not appear to be any reason to look under the hood at the data.
-With each new acquisition, new data is imported into your primary system X, instance.
-In between two large integrations, the vendor pushes a minor security patch to their servers and automatically updates your instance.
+Since each practice is on EHR Vendor system X version 7, there did not appear to be any reason to look under the hood at the data.
+With each new acquisition, new data is imported into your primary system.
+In between two large integrations, the vendor pushes a minor security patch to their servers and automatically updates your software's version.
+Now unanticipated glitches occur from the incompatibilities such as a check for drug allergies.
 Each integrated practice was using different standard terminologies which resulted in the disparate coding of clinical data fields, thereby introducing a level of risk into your organization.